 A Global Network Fighting Crime

-ECPAT International Board Meets in Taiwan, 2010.The Board members represent each of the geographical regions and provides oversight for the ECPAT International Secretariat – the network’s coordinating office located in Bangkok.
-ECPAT works to build collaboration among local civil society actors and the broader child rights community to form a global social movement for protection of children from sexual exploitation.
-Its membership reflects the richness and diversity of experience, knowledge and perspectives that arise from working in widely different contexts.
+The ECPAT International Board members represent each of the geographical regions and provide oversight for the ECPAT International Secretariat – the network’s coordinating office located in Bangkok.
+ECPAT works to build collaboration among local civil society actors, and the broader child rights community, to form a global social movement aimed at the protection of children from sexual exploitation.
+Its membership reflects the richness and diversity of experience, knowledge and perspectives that arise from working in widely differing contexts.

 ECPAT groups are involved in the implementation of various initiatives to protect children at local levels, while the Secretariat provides technical support and information, and facilitates workshops and other educational forums to extend and exchange knowledge among groups in different countries.
 The Secretariat also represents and advocates on key issues at the international level on behalf of the network.
 To learn more about ECPAT International, visit www.ecpat.net.